 Calling time on coal

 In a first for a COP summit, the Glasgow Climate Pact tells countries to take steps to cut down on fossil fuels — the single largest contributor to anthropogenic greenhouse gas emissions.
-Specifically, the Pact calls on all Parties to accelerate efforts to “phase-down unabated coal power and inefficient fossil fuel subsidies, recognizing the need for support towards a just transition”.
+Specifically, the Glasgow Pact calls on all Parties to accelerate efforts to “phase-down unabated coal power and inefficient fossil fuel subsidies, recognizing the need for support towards a just transition”.

-Though this language allows for the limited continuation of coal-fired power, and gives countries discretion over determining what fossil fuel subsidies count as “inefficient”, the very mention of fossil fuels in the Pact is significant.
+Though this language allows for the limited continuation of coal-fired power, and gives countries discretion over determining what fossil fuel subsidies count as “inefficient”, the very mention of fossil fuels in the Glasgow Pact is significant.
 Pressure on the coal industry has ratcheted up in recent years, and COP26 has made its future all the more challenging.
 Businesses involved in, or related to, the industry should take heed, and take steps now to disentangle themselves from this fossil fuel.

-As for other fossil fuel businesses that depend on government subsidies, the Pact makes the ongoing provision of this support uncertain.
+As for other fossil fuel businesses that depend on government subsidies, the Glasgow Pact makes the ongoing provision of this support uncertain.
 This should lead to a reassessment by financial institutions of the credit risks associated with lending to such entities.
 Businesses of all types should also be incentivized to switch to renewable energy in order to sidestep the price increases and disruption of supply that could result from the sudden or slow withdrawal of subsidies from the coal and oil and gas industries.
 Finally, the language on “a just transition” should push countries and businesses to launch projects that help employees in the fossil fuel industry make the switch to new careers.

-The agreements reached in Glasgow will have far-reaching implications for business, and this blog has only scratched the surface of what could result following the Pact’s statements on the pace of decarbonization, climate finance, the global carbon market, and the energy system.
-What is already clear is that no business, big or small, can afford to ignore the Pact’s ramifications.
+The agreements reached in Glasgow will have far-reaching implications for business, and this blog has only scratched the surface of what could result following the Glasgow Climate Pact’s statements on the pace of decarbonization, climate finance, the global carbon market, and the energy system.
+What is already clear is that no business, big or small, can afford to ignore the Glasgow Pact’s ramifications.
 To do so would mean not only overlooking a whole host of new risks, but also brand-new opportunities that could launch climate-smart businesses into a more prosperous future.